U.S. Supreme Court Decisions

 - agreed with the Court of Appeals about single-sticker pricing

-- disagreed with the Court of Appeals on the other aspect; they concluded the NY law does regulate speech because it regulates the communication of prices
+- disagreed with the Court of Appeals on the other aspect; they concluded the NY law does regulate speech because it regulates the communication of prices, but they stopped short of an official ruling

-Given the second bullet point above, the Supreme Court has remanded the Court of Appeals to analyze the NY law as a speech regulation and determine whether it is unconstitutional, violating the First Amendment.
+Regarding the second bullet point above, the Supreme Court remanded the Court of Appeals to analyze the NY law as a speech regulation and determine whether it is unconstitutional, violating the First Amendment.
+In December 2017, the NY merchant plaintiffs certified a question to the New York Court of Appeals to learn how they can charge more for credit card payments without violating the applicable NY law.

-California: Mirroring New York, Judge England ruled in March 2015 that California’s law prohibiting surcharges is unconstitutional; read the related article.
-Like New York, the attorney general disagreed with the ruling and appealed.
-As of December 2015, California was still in limbo; the “no surcharge” law remains unenforceable.
+California: Mirroring New York, Judge England ruled in March 2015 that California’s law prohibiting surcharges is unconstitutional, and, like New York, the attorney general disagreed with the ruling and appealed.
+For more than two years, California was in limbo with the “no surcharge” law being unenforceable.

 Florida and Texas: Unlike New York and California, litigation initially resulted in the “no surcharge” laws being upheld.
-Subsequent litigation ensued within the states and now the cases are pending in the U.S. Supreme Court:
+Additional litigation ensued within the states and, subsequently, the U.S. Supreme Court, whose ruling on the NY case (to remand the case back to the state level to evaluate the First Amendment aspect) sent the following two cases back to the states as well.